microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 ### More constraints on the tuning

-A user can specify constraints on the configurations (or functions of the configurations) to be satisfied via the argument `config_constraints`.
+A user can specify constraints on the configurations to be satisfied via the argument `config_constraints`.
 The `config_constraints` receives a list of such constraints to be satisfied.
 Specifically, each constraint is a tuple that consists of (1) a function that takes a configuration as input and returns a numerical value; (2) an operation chosen from "<="  or ">"; (3) a numerical threshold.
-For example,

 In the following code example, we constrain the output of `area`, which takes a configuration as input and outputs a numerical value, to be no larger than 1000.

 ```python
 def area(config):